Undergraduate research programs and funding

 Undergraduate Summer Research Program

-We look forward to supporting several undergraduates in our 2024 Summer Research Program.
+We look forward to supporting several undergraduate trainees in our 2025 Summer Research Program.
 Students from underrepresented communities are highly encouraged to apply.
 All participants will conduct research in an IPD Member Lab in Seattle.

 Funding and Duration Timing